* - Required Fields

 • Limited movement in the jaw

-This discomfort can be relieved through neuromuscular treatment.
+This discomfort can be relieved through neuromuscular dentistry.
 If the natural position of your jaw is causing discomfort, neuromuscular dentistry can treat the muscles of your face, mouth, and jaw and place the jaw in an optimal physiologic position.

 Dr. Pavlenko uses state of the art computer technology to find optimal position for your jaw.
 This is determined by observing the movements of your jaw as well as the rest position of your jaw.
 Once the optimal position of your jaw is identified, Dr. Pavlenko uses appliance therapy to reduce and eventually eliminate the symptoms of TMJ disorder.